Conqueror-Site-Builder/stylelint-config-conqueror-scss/README.md

     properties for improved accessibility and flexibility in direction-aware layouts.

-    > future version all old properties will be remove
+    > In future major versions, all deprecated properties
+    > will be removed from sorting!

 -   **`stylelint-prettier`**: Integrates **Prettier** for consistent code formatting.